Nesterov acceleration in benignly non-convex landscapes: Main Contributions

 We call $\sigma_a$ the additive standard deviation and $\sigma_m$ the multiplicative standard deviation since they resemble the prototypical example $g = (1+\sigma_m N_1)\nabla f + \sigma_aN_2$ where $N_1, N_2$ are random variables with mean zero and variance one.
 The case of purely additive noise (i.e.\ $\sigma_m=0$) is classical and hails back to the seminal article of \cite{robbins1951stochastic}.
 The case of purely multiplicative noise is much closer to reality in overparametrized learning: If all data points can be fit exactly, there is no noise when estimating the gradient of the empirical risk/training loss on the set of global minimizers.
 It has received significant attention more recently by \cite{liu2018mass, bassily2018exponential, vaswani2019fast, even2021continuized, wojtowytsch2023stochastic, gupta2023achieving} and others.

 Let us consider the purely additive case first.
 We follow the scheme \eqref{eq nesterov}, but we replace the deterministic gradient $\nabla f(x_n')$ by $g_n= g(x_n', \omega_n)$ where $\omega_0, \omega_1, \dots$ are drawn from $\Omega$ independently of each other and the initial condition $x_0$ with law $\mathbb Q$.
-This framework allows e.g.\ for minibatch sampling (but assumes that all batches are drawn independently from the dataset without correlation between the batch in one timestep and the next).
+This framework allows e.g.\ for minibatch sampling (but assumes that all batches are drawn independently of each other from the dataset).

-\begin{restatable}{theorem}{additive}[Acceleration with additive noise] Assume that $f,\Pi$ are as in Theorem \ref{theorem discrete} and that the $g$ satisfies \eqref{eq stochastic gradient} and \eqref{eq variance bound} with $\sigma_m=0$.
+\begin{restatable}{theorem}{additive}[Acceleration with additive noise] Assume that $f, P$ are as in Theorem \ref{theorem discrete} and that the $g$ satisfies \eqref{eq stochastic gradient} and \eqref{eq variance bound} with $\sigma_m=0$.
 Assume that the sequences $x_n, x_n', v_n$ are generated by the scheme \eqref{eq nesterov} for parameters $\eta \leq 1/L$ and $\rho = \frac{1-\sqrt{\mu\eta}}{1+\sqrt{\mu\eta}}$, but with the stochastic gradient estimates $g(x_n', \omega_n)$ with independently identically distributed $\omega_n$ in place of $\nabla f(x_n')$.
 Then

 \end{restatable}